Friday the 13th: A New Beginning: Plot

-After a long chase in which Pam and Reggie find the corpses of Matt and Reggie's grandfather, Jason is struck by a tractor and then lured into a barn.
-Tommy returns and is attacked by Jason, but defends himself.
-Eventually, Tommy throws Jason from the loft window onto a tractor harrow, killing him instantly.
-In the process the killer's hockey mask comes off, revealing that he is Roy Burns, one of the paramedics who arrived at the scene of Joey's murder.
-The police later identify Roy as Joey's father and determine that he went insane after his son's death and sought revenge inspired by the stories of Jason's killing sprees.
+After a long chase in which Pam and Reggie find the corpses of paramedic Duke, Matt, and George, Jason is struck by a tractor and then lured into a barn.
+Tommy returns and is attacked by Jason.
+He defends himself but is knocked unconscious after being helped to the loft area of the barn.
+Pam and Reggie, having regrouped, set a trap and kick Jason from the loft window, but he holds on and grabs Reggie.
+During the commotion, Tommy regains consciousness, grabs Jason's machete, cuts his hand off, and Jason falls from the loft window onto a tractor harrow, which kills him instantly.

+In the process, the killer's hockey mask comes off, revealing that "Jason" was Roy Burns, one of the paramedics who arrived at the scene of Joey's murder.
+Sheriff Tucker later identifies Roy as Joey's father and determine that he went insane after his son's death and sought revenge inspired by the stories of Jason's killing sprees.
 While recovering in the hospital, Tommy has another hallucination of Jason, but he faces his fears and makes him disappear.
 He then hears Pam approaching and smashes the window to appear as though he has escaped.
-When Pam rushes in, Tommy appears from behind the door wearing Roy's hockey mask and wielding a kitchen knife.
+When Pam rushes in, Tommy appears behind the door wearing Roy's hockey mask and wielding a kitchen knife.

 Cast

+Tom Morga appears, uncredited, as Jason Voorhees.
 John Hock appeared as Jason Voorhees in the opening dream sequence because Morga was unavailable when the scene was shot.
 He also performed the stunt where Roy fell off the barn.